sugarlabs/musicblocks/guide/README.md

 start block.
 This is useful in orchestrating more complex programs of music.

-A *Start* Block is a *chunk* that will automatically be executed once the start button is pressed.
+A *Start* Block is a *Action* that will automatically be executed once the start button is pressed.
 This is where most of your programs will begin at.
 There are many ways to *Run* a program: you can click on the *Run* button at the upper-left corner of the screen to run the